Elevate Your Game: Golf in the North Carolina Mountains

 1 High Hampton ResortCashiersSee on map

-It may be enough to let renowned architect George Cobb wax poetic about this course, originally launched in 1923, that he twice redesigned: “I have yet to see a course – designed by me or by others – with greater natural beauty or one more enjoyable to play.”
+It may be enough to let renowned architect George Cobb wax poetic about this course at High Hampton Resort, originally launched in 1923, that he twice redesigned: “I have yet to see a course – designed by me or by others – with greater natural beauty or one more enjoyable to play.”
 Gorgeous backdrops pair with an enticing mixture of holes, including the 137-yard 8th, the “island” named “One of America’s Great Golf Holes” by Golf Digest.

 2 Linville Golf Club